finos/rune-dsl/documentation/rosetta-modelling-component.md

 ### Syntax

-Once an annotation is defined, its name and chosen attribute, if any, are used in between square brackets `[` `]` to annotate model components.
 The below `Party` and `Identifier` types illustrate how meta-data annotations and their relevant attributes can be used in a model:

 ``` Haskell
 type Party: